acorn-io/runtime/docs/docs/37-Get Started/04-Update the app.md

 ## Updating a running Acorn

-Making changes to a running Acorn are all additive, and do not require all arguments be passed on each update.
+Making changes to a running Acorn is all additive, and does not require all arguments to be passed on each update.

-### Build a new image
+### Building a new image

 Once you make changes to the source code of your application or changes to the `Acornfile` you will need to rebuild the image.

-`aconr build .`
+`acorn build .`

 There will be a new SHA available.